stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Pool

-Each pool is comprised of a number of blocks from which memory requests are served:
+Each memory pool is comprised of a number of blocks from which memory requests are served:

 ```java
 public class MemoryPool {